-During surgery, nearby 4in the lung and middle portion of the chest are also removed to check them for cancer, and to help determine whether further treatment is necessary.
+During surgery, nearby A rounded mass of lymphatic tissue surrounded by a capsule of connective tissue in the lung and middle portion of the chest are also removed to check them for cancer, and to help determine whether further treatment is necessary.4

 What are the different types of surgery used in lung cancer?

 The type of surgery the doctor recommends depends on the size and location of the tumor and on how well the patient’s lungs are working.
 If a patient’s lungs are healthy, a lobectomy is most commonly the preferred operation.
 Removing more of the lung tissue may provide a better chance to cure the lung cancer.